- Bullet Summary

-The author outlines very good ideas on how to improve on each of them.
+The author outlines very good ideas on how you can improve for each one of them.

 The author was in HR and she started recording and categorizing the complaints they would get from employees, thus providing a pulse check to upper management which she eventually presented to upper management.

 Parent, Child, and Adult Role

-The author says that power issues often grow out of the parent and child role that people take in relation to other -instead of the adult role that we should all take-.
+The author says that power issues often grow out of the parent and child role that people take in relation to others -instead of the adult role that we should all take-.

 Upward relationships become difficult for those who see the manager as a parent because they will either react rebelliously or submissive and overly compliant.

 The author writes:

 Rebellious employees tend to be oppositional and anti-authoritarian, just like two-year-old and teenagers.

 Taking the child role with colleagues result in one of the following:

 - Competitive child who needs to win